geerlingguy/ansible-role-mysql/README.md

 This role works with either MySQL or a compatible version of MariaDB.
 On RHEL/CentOS 7+, the mariadb database engine was substituted as the default MySQL replacement package.
 No modifications are necessary though all of the variables still reference 'mysql' instead of mariadb.

-#### Ubuntu 14.04 MariaDB configuration
+#### Ubuntu 14.04 and 16.04 MariaDB configuration

-On Ubuntu, the package names are named differently, so the `mysql_package` variabl needs to be altered
+On Ubuntu, the package names are named differently, so the `mysql_package` variable needs to be altered.
 Set the following variables (at a minimum):

     mysql_packages:
       - mariadb-client